msh100/Docker-Images/cloudflare-dyndns/README.md

                -e 'CF_API=a1b2c3d4e5' \
                msh100/cloudflare-dyndns

-To run in the background, add the -D switch to `docker run`.
+To run in the background, add the -d switch to `docker run`.

   [1]: https://www.cloudflare.com/my-account